How the Council works

 County councillors are usually members of a political party but they can also be independent.
 The party with the most Councillors becomes the ruling part of the Council.

-Nottinghamshire County Council is currently under no overall control because no single party has 34 of the 67 seats (county councillors) required for an overall majority.
-The Labour Party is the largest party with 32 seats.
+Nottinghamshire County Council is currently under no overall control because no single party has 34 of the 66 seats (county councillors) required for an overall majority.
+The Conservative Party is the largest party with 31 seats.
 All the other parties together have 35 seats.

 - Selston Parish Independents: 1 seat